shvelo/pudoku/README.md

-# Pudoku: sudoku web interface written in python
+# Pudoku: A sudoku web interface written in python

 ## With using :